 Because while it might be a little cutesy, Gilmore Girls is not stupid at all.
 One might actually call it whip smart if you were the type of person to use that sort of verbiage.
 Which I am not.

-After my mom left, my baby and I watched the entire series together.
+After my mom left, my newborn and I watched the entire series together.
 It went quickly with reruns on every day.
 Then we caught up and had to wait for weekly episodes between devastating long breaks (curse you, summer!).

 Point is, the Gilmore Girls twisted into our lives.
 So much so that when my daughter would cry in the car, she didn’t want a toy or a pacifier or a snack.
 She wanted Carole King singing Where You Lead (the Gilmore Girls’ theme song).